⚠️ CAUTION, Parle-G

 ❌ Myth: "Parle-G is natural, so dogs can eat as much as they want"

 ✅ Reality: Even wholesome foods sit under the 10% treat rule.
-Past that line the main diet gets crowded out and weight gain and loose stools follow.
+Go beyond that amount and it starts displacing the dog's main diet, which tends to bring on weight gain and loose stools.
 Natural does not mean unlimited.

 ❌ Myth: "Packaged parle-g products are the same as the plain food"

 ✅ Reality: Packaged versions often add xylitol, salt, sugar or preservatives that are harmful to dogs.
-Only plain, unseasoned food should be shared — read every label.
+Only plain, unseasoned food should be shared, read every label.

 ❌ Myth: "Street dogs eat parle-g, so it must be safe for all dogs"